decode-detroit/apollo/README.md

 Here are the application window options:
 * windowNumber: a unique number for the application window.
 Channels with the same window number will appear on the same application window and will be stacked from first-defined to last-defined on the top.
 * fullscreen: a true or false value to indicate whether the window should be set to fullscreen.
 * windowDimensions: a two element tuple that specifies the minimum size of the application window that holds the video screen.
-If the application window is set to fullscreen, you can use this tool to streach the application window across multiple monitors.
+If the application window is set to fullscreen, you can use this tool to stretch the application window across multiple monitors.

 ### Media Channel Options